Article-Resurrected-Saints

 The passage says that some dead holy people returned to life and came out of their tombs, then went into Jerusalem, where many inhabitants of the city saw them.
 Because the King James translation refers to these resurrected people as "saints", this event is sometimes called "the resurrection of the dead saints".

-Matthew 27:51 indicates that an earthquake occurred just as Jesus died, and that this earthquake is what opened the tombs of these saints.
+Matthew 27:51 indicates that an earthquake occurred just as Jesus died, and that this earthquake was what opened the tombs of these saints.
 But although they returned to life immediately, they apparently didn't go into Jerusalem until at least two days later, or no earlier than the first Easter Sunday.

-The other three New Testament gospels don't mention the resurrection of these saints.
+The other three gospels don't mention the resurrection of these saints.
 Partly for this reason, many biblical scholars doubt that it really happened.
 They argue that such an extraordinary event, if it really occurred, would provide strong evidence for the divinity of Jesus, and therefore the other gospel writers would have also described it.

 Another reason for doubt is that these resurrected saints would have created a lot of excitement when they appeared in Jerusalem, and a historian like Josephus, who wrote a detailed account of the period, probably would have said something about it.
 But he doesn't mention it at all.